Spring Writes Events

 Poem & Prompt Social Club - Meet Monthly Via Zoom

-Christine Kitano, Tompkins County Poet Laureate, started a Poem and Prompt Social Club at this Spring Writes Event.
+Christine Kitano, Tompkins County Poet Laureate, started a Poem and Prompt Social Club at the May Spring Writes Event.
 She will be meeting those interested monthly throughout 2021-2022 (on Zoom for the foreseeable future) for discussion and generative prompts.
 Readings will be selected from the Best American Poetry 2020 anthology, guest edited by Paisley Rekdal.
-(If you are interested, but can not be at this first meeting, e-mail Christine at firstname.lastname@example.org.)
+(If you are interested, but can not be at this meeting, e-mail Christine at email@example.com.)
 Readings and discussion will be geared toward adult beginners, but all levels are welcome.

 Thursday, July 15